nasa/puma/README.md

     conda create -n puma fsemerar::puma

 This installs the PuMA C++ library, pumapy python package and GUI in a conda environment called "puma".

-In addition, some of pumapy's capabilities depend on the installation of two extra dependencies, namely Paraview for 3D rendering microstructures and FEniCS to compute some material properties (permeability and elasticity).
-If needed, these can be installed as:
+The PuMA GUI can be launched by running:

-    conda activate puma
+    conda activate puma; pumaGUI
-    conda install conda-forge::fenics-dolfin conda-forge::paraview==5.7.0  # run this for MacOS
-    conda install conda-forge::fenics-dolfin conda-forge::paraview==5.8.1  # run this for Linux

 PuMA relies on a conda environment in order to manage its software dependencies and environment variables.
-In order to link a C++ project to the PuMA library, refer to [this subsection](#how-to-link-your-c++-project-to-the-puma-library).
+In order to link a C++ project to the PuMA library, refer to the specific following subsection.
 On the other hand, after activating the puma environment, open a python session and run "import pumapy" in order to import the pumapy python package.
 The [jupyter notebooks](./python/tutorials) show the typical function use for pumapy.
-Finally, the PuMA GUI can be launched by running:

-    conda activate puma; pumaGUI
+These can be run directly in Google Colaboratory, as explained in the [tutorial's README](./python/tutorials/README.md).

 ### Building from source